qs-1/Folder-Sorter/readme.md

   cd Folder-Sorter
   ```

-  Alternatively, download the ZIP from the [GitHub repo](https://github.com/qs-1/Folder-Sorter), extract it, and open the folder.
+  Alternatively, download the ZIP of the current repo from [here](https://github.com/qs-1/Folder-Sorter/archive/refs/heads/main.zip), extract it, and open the folder.

 <br>